The Distance Standard Deviation: Proofs

-\Pro We first prove the theorem for the case in which $X$ is continuous.
-In this case, we apply the Law of Total Expectation and use the independence of the ranks and the order statistics \cite[Lemma 13.1]{Vandervaart2000} to obtain
+\begin{proof}[Proof of Theorem \ref{th:repdiff}] We start by proving parts (iii) and (iv), i.e. representations (\ref{eq:dvarfour2}) and (\ref{eq:dvarfour}).
+We first derive these representations for the case in which $X$ is continuous.
+In this case, we apply the Law of Total Expectation and use the mutual independence of the ranks and the order statistics \citep[Lemma 13.1]{Vandervaart2000} to obtain

 Using the symmetry of $X$, $X'$, and $X''$, it follows that

 Evaluating the first summand in the latter equation yields

 Proceeding analogously with the second summand and simplifying the outcome, we obtain